census-instrumentation/opencensus-specs/stats/HTTP.md

 `http_server_path` and `http_server_host` are set by the client: you should be careful about using these in views if your metrics backend cannot tolerate high-cardinality labels.

-`http_server_handler` should always be a low cardinality string representing the logical handler of the request.
-A reasonable interpretation of this would be the URL path pattern matched to handle the request, or an explicitly specified handler function name.
+`http_server_route` should always be a low cardinality string representing the logical route or handler of the request.
+A reasonable interpretation of this would be the URL path pattern matched to handle the request, or an explicitly specified function name.
 Defaults to the empty string if no other suitable value is available.

 ### Default views